Controls

 • value: Holds the radio’s selected value.
 Using a rule to assign a value that exists in the options list will select that value.
 Setting the value to be "" will clear the selection.

-• options: This is the list of the available value choices for the dropdown.
-In the form designer, each line represents an option, press enter to make a new line.
-For assigning options with rules, options are assigned with javascript dictionary objects.
+• options: This is the list of the available value choices for the Radio.
+Options are assigned with javascript dictionary objects, similar to dropdowns.

 Example rule to clear a selected option: